guardian/cdk/docs/migration-guide-ec2.md

     - _Delete the Guardian::DNS::RecordSet resource in the same PR that the GuCname is added_

-2. Drop the TTL for your DNS record, to enable faster rollback if something goes wrong.
+2. Reduce the TTL for your DNS record to a few minutes, to enable faster rollback if something goes wrong.

     Wait for the TTL to expire before proceeding. ([Example PR](https://github.com/guardian/security-hq/pull/338/files)).